How to Administer the Trust After Someone Has Died

 Well, to administer the trust means following the instructions set out by the deceased loved one.

-Normally, within a few months of a loved one’s death, the trustee will begin the process of collecting all of the loved ones estate planning materials, information, bills, and important documents.
+Normally, within a few months of a loved one’s death, the trustee will begin the process.
+The trustee will do things such as collecting all of the loved ones estate planning materials, information, bills, and important documents.
 We like to call this process the information gathering and organizing phase.

 - get death certificates ( The company that you use to make funeral arrangements will usually order death certificates for you.
 Be sure to order 5 to 10 copies of the death certificate)